dweisz/ay250_fall2016/index.md

 Problem sets will require the use of github.
 Each student will need their own github account and a public repository specifically for this class.
 Problem sets should all be done in your own public repository.
 For those new to github, it has a gentle learning curve and most questions can be addressed simply with [this tutorial](https://guides.github.com/activities/hello-world/) and/or via Google.

-Problem sets involving coding should be done using python and juypter (formerly iPython notebook).
+Problem sets involving coding should be done using python and jupyter (formerly iPython notebook).
 Any flavor of python is fine, although the [Anaconda distribution](https://www.continuum.io) is highly recommended.
 University affiliates can get it for [free](https://www.continuum.io/anaconda-academic-subscriptions-available).

-[juypter](http://jupyter.org) is an excellent web-based coding/python notebook that allows you to easily track and transparently share your code, as well as display key plots inline.
+[jupyter](http://jupyter.org) is an excellent web-based coding/python notebook that allows you to easily track and transparently share your code, as well as display key plots inline.

 In addition to the standard python installation, we will also use these python packages: